yzp11/yzp11.github.io/_pages/about.md

   - /about.html
 ---

-I'm a fourth year undergraduate student from School of Automation, Southeast University.
+I'm Zhipeng Yang (杨致芃), a fourth year undergraduate student from School of Automation, Southeast University.
 My current research interest is Explainable AI, especially the interpretability and transparency of deep learning.